 Here is a step-by-step sewing tutorial.

 First, let’s take a look at the basic building block of the pattern (basic panel).
-The pattern (.pdf) is free to all subscribers to my newsletter.
+The pattern (.pdf) is free to all subscribers of my newsletter.

 When you subscribe, you will receive a coupon that will allow a free download of the pattern from my shop: Bargello pattern.
 You will also receive the password to my resource library page where there are many other free patterns available for download: Resource library.